 We want to ensure that our young people develop the skills they will need in the future, in order to be able to live independently, to seek employment or go on to further education.

-From the development stage we became members of the Community of Communities, to embed the principles into our care.
-Therapeutic Communities (TC's) are settings where the physical environment, the interactions of Carers and Young People, and the way each day is planned - are considered to be part of the therapeutic process.
+The physical environment, the interactions of Carers and Young People, and the way each day is planned - are considered to be part of the therapeutic process.
 These three components are essential when working therapeutically with looked after children - many of whom have had very negative early life experiences - and who require a carefully managed living environment to acquire the social and behavioural skills to help them adjust back to safer and healthier approaches to living.